vhtnam/landingmall-docs/source/_crm/saleforce.rst

 .. image:: https://landingmall.stsengine.com/wp-content/uploads/sites/5/2018/08/salesforce3.jpg

 - Complete the Basic Information, and in the API section, select Enable OAuth Settings.
-- In the new OAuth settings that appear, for Callback URL, type the fully qualified domain name of your server, using the https protocol, and append the following text to the URL:  and auth/integration/salesforce/callback/r
+- In the new OAuth settings that appear, for Callback URL, type the fully qualified domain name of your server, using the https protocol, and append the following text to the URL:  https://your_site_domain/auth/integration/salesforce/callback

 For example:
 Move the following items from Available OAuth Scopes to Selected OAuth Scopes: